domgetter/dare/README.md

     dare build some_file.rb

 Which will create a some_file.js file and an index.html file.
 Open index.html in your favorite browser, and play your game!

+Huge shoutout to jlnr for his [Gosu](https://github.com/jlnr/gosu) gem which fueled a major part of this API.
+Go check out his work!